aeshirey/aeshirey.github.io/_posts/2020-06-13-simple-c-library-with-rust.md

         /lib64/ld-linux-x86-64.so.2 (0x00007f7c62000000)
 ```

-The binary file can't find the library, and running `ldd` shows that it's attempting to dynamically load the shared object file we compiled.
+The binary file can't find the library at runtime, and running `ldd` shows that it's attempting and failing to dynamically load the shared object file we compiled.
 Even if that file is in the same directory, it doesn't work because that's not how Linux loads its shared objects.
-You have to either copy the .so file into or update your `LD_LIBRARY_PATH`.
+You have to either copy the .so file into a folder specified by `LD_LIBRARY_PATH` or update your `LD_LIBRARY_PATH` when running.
 The quick fix is to do the latter:

 ```bash
 $ LD_LIBRARY_PATH=. ./target/debug/simple-ffi
 3**2 = 9
 ```

+## Additional details

+If you compile with the `-c` flag instead of `-shared`, even with the `build.rs` script and `main.rs` setup for dynamic linking, it appears that the library will be statically linked.
+I haven't dived into this much, but in writing this post, I ran into my hopefully-dynamically linked accidentally being statically linked.